abpframework/abp/docs/en/tutorials/modular-crm/part-01.md

-## Creating the Initial Solution
+# Creating the Initial Solution

-Follow the [Get Stared](../../get-started/layered-web-application.md) guide to create a new layered web application with [ABP Studio](../../studio/index.md) the following configuration:
+Follow the [Get Stared](../../get-started/layered-web-application.md) guide to create a new layered web application with the following configuration:

 * **Solution name**: `ModularCrm`
 * **UI Framework**: ASP.NET Core MVC / Razor Pages